 Francesca is a Fellow of the Illuminating Engineering Society (IES), and has served on the Board of Managers and the Richard Kelly Scholarship Committee of the IES New York Section.
 She is a Professional Member and former Secretary of the International Association of Lighting Designers (IALD), and is Lighting Certified by the National Council on Qualifications for the Lighting Professions.
 She currently serves on Architectural Lighting Magazine’s Advisory Board.

-She has been a keynote speaker at international lighting conferences: Expo Lighting America (Mexico City, Mexico) in 2011 and 2012, the Lighting Days event (Stockholm, Sweden) in 2013, and LightFair International 2016 (San Diego, CA).
+She has been a keynote speaker at international lighting conferences: twice at Expo Lighting America in Mexico City; at the Lighting Days event in Stockholm; and at LightFair International in San Diego.

 A graduate of Barnard, Francesca studied at Parsons The New School for Design and the Open Atelier of Design, which she co-founded.
 She has taught at Fashion Institute of Technology and at Parsons The New School for Design.